kosmalex/tiny_processor/README.md

 <p align=center> <img src="figs/TP-ISA.png" alt="figs/TP-ISA.png" width="500"/> </p>

 The first column contains the alias of the instruction that is used in the assembly.
 The second column contains its action, and finally the third, its opcode.
-The opcode field is the lower 4 bits of an instruction, while the other 4 bits may encode a register source id, a 4-bit signed immediate or a target branch address.
+The opcode field is the lower 4 bits of an instruction.
+The other 4 bits may encode a register source id, a 4-bit signed immediate or a target branch address.

 <p align=center> <img src="figs/TP-Inst.png" alt="figs/TP-Inst.png" width="400"/> </p>